coding2k5/Snake-water-game/README.md

 # Snake-water-gun game
+Its a game in which you will play with computer.
+One input is given by you and other will be given by computer.

 let s = snake, w = water and g = gun in comments.
 Then use while loop and import random.